ManiKandan228/Multimedia-Steganography/README.md

 ## Multimedia Steganography

 ## About
-This project develops a highly secure multimedia steganography system by integrating **Advanced Encryption Standard (AES)**, **blockchain** technology for data verification, and **AI-driven** adaptive techniques for hiding information.
+This project develops a highly secure multimedia steganography system by integrating **Advanced Encryption Standard (AES)**, **blockchain** technology for data verification, and for hiding information.
 It ensures confidentiality, transparency, and adaptability in data hiding, making it highly resistant to modern-day steganalysis and tampering.

 ## Features
 - **AES Encryption**: Ensures the confidentiality of hidden data.